-Figure 2 - Abundance profile of ccyA transcripts during a day/night cycle.
+Figure 2 - Time course of the abundance of ccyA transcripts during a day/night cycle.
 Abundances are expressed as log base 2 of the normalized counts.
 The abundance mean for the three replicates is shown by a black filled circle.
 Replicates a, b and c are represented by different symbols.
 For each sampling time (t1-t8), error bar represents the standard error on the mean of the three replicates.
 Grey shaded areas outline the night periods.